-In the School of Arts & Sciences, transferring students have a choice of many undergraduate majors, particularly in the computer science field.
-Graduate programs are available in several growing fields, such as master’s degrees in computer science or forensic psychology, or a Specialist in school psychology degree.
+In the School of Arts & Sciences, transferring students have a choice of many undergraduate programs ranging from computer science and psychology to history and mathematics.
+Graduate programs are available in several growing fields, such as master’s degrees in computer science or forensic psychology, or a specialist in school psychology degree.
 In addition, the school recently added a Master of Arts in criminal justice that is offered online.

-The School of Business Administration offers Bachelor and Master of Business Administration programs with concentrations that include accounting, finance, human resources management, management and marketing.
-Students can earn an MBA for less than $17,500.
+The School of Business Administration offers Bachelor and Master of Business Administration degrees with concentrations that include accounting, entrepreneurship, finance, human resources management, management and marketing.
+Students can earn an MBA for less than $16,000.
 UHV’s business programs are accredited by AACSB International – The Association to Advance Collegiate Schools of Business.
 Less than 5 percent of business schools worldwide achieve this distinction.